Ksheerja05/Clothing-Reviews-segmentation--LSTM-model/README.md

 <ul><li>sentiment_analysis.py: Main Python script for sentiment analysis, data preprocessing, model training, and visualization.</li>
 <li>Womens Clothing E-Commerce Reviews.csv: Sample dataset containing customer reviews and corresponding ratings.
 The data was taken from Kaggle-https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews)https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews</li>
 <li>README.md: Project README file.</li></ul>

+## Conclusion:
+The model is giving respectable accuracy but as we can see it is overfitting.
+To reduce the overfitting we can take the following measures:
+1. Increase the training data.
+2. Reduce the complexity of the model
+3. Add a dropout layer.
+4. Fine tune the model.

+I could not work with the above solutions to make the val accuracy better due to shortage of time, but I plan on working on it eventually and try to increase the performance of the model.